Government procurement in the United States: Urgent needs

 Over the past two decades, the fulfillment of urgent needs has evolved as a set of complex processes within the Joint Staff, the Office of the Secretary of Defense, each of the military services, and the combatant commands to rapidly develop, equip, and field solutions and critical capabilities to the warfighter.
 GAO identified at least 31 entities that manage urgent needs.

 G-job

 During World War II, some tasks in government contracts were given directly to workers, because the tasks involved military secrets and supervisors were not permitted to know the secrets.
-If a supervisor asked the worker what he or she were doing, they would reply "it's government work", or it's a "G-job".
+Workers would frequently reply "it's government work", or it's a "G-job", if supervisors asked what they were doing.

 Some workers took advantage of military secrecy by doing personal work while on the job and falsely claiming they were doing a G-job.

 After the war, "G-job" became slang for doing personal work while on the job and using their employer's equipment and materials.